arbs-io/vscode-openai/README.md

 Once configured, you can effortlessly utilize OpenAI features within VSCode without any interruptions to your workflow.

-Note: To activate the setup, you have two options: either use the command **"vscode-openai.register.openaiService"** or access it through the **vscode-openai StatusBar** located at the bottom left corner of VSCode.
+Note: To activate the setup, you have two options: either use the command **"vscode-openai.configuration.show.quickpick"** or access it through the **vscode-openai StatusBar** located at the bottom left corner of VSCode.

 ![vscode-openai-serviceproviders.png](images/vscode-openai-serviceproviders.png)